Edward Weisenburger

-Edward Joseph Weisenburger (born 23 December 1960) is an American Catholic prelate.
+Edward Joseph Weisenburger (born December 23, 1960) is an American Catholic prelate who serves as Archbishop of Detroit.
 He previously served as Bishop of Tucson from 2017 to 2025 and as Bishop of Salina from 2012 to 2017.

 Biography

 Early life

-Edward Weisenburger was born in Alton, Illinois, on December 23, 1960, to Edward and Asella (Walters) Weisenburger.
+Weisenburger was born in Alton, Illinois on December 23, 1960, to Edward and Asella (Walters) Weisenburger.
 He grew up primarily in Lawton, Oklahoma, where he attended St. Barbara School and graduated from Eisenhower High School in 1979.
 He began his studies at Conception Seminary College in Conception, Missouri, graduating with honors in 1983. and then attend the American College Seminary at the Catholic University of Leuven in Belgium.
 He earned his Bachelor of Theology and Master of Religious Studies degrees in 1986.
 He received his Master of Arts in Religious Studies and Master of Moral and Religious Sciences degrees in Leuven in 1987.

 Priesthood

 On December 19, 1987, Weisenburger was ordained to the priesthood for the Archdiocese of Oklahoma City in the Cathedral of Our Lady of Perpetual Help in Oklahoma City by Archbishop Charles Salatka.
 After his ordination, the archdiocese assigned Weisenburger to St. Mary Parish in Ponca City, Oklahoma.
-He was sent in 1990 to Ottawa, Ontarion to study at St. Paul University in Ottawa, Ontario.
+He was sent in 1990 to Ottawa, Ontario to study at St. Paul University in Ottawa, Ontario.
 He earned a Licentiate of Canon Law degree in 1992.
 After returning to Oklahoma, Weisenburger was appointed vice chancellor and adjutant judicial vicar for the archdiocese.

 Weisenburger was appointed pastor of Holy Trinity Parish in Okarche, Oklahoma in 1995.
 That same year, he also began 17 years of service on the Council of Priests and the archdiocesan college of consultors.
 After the Oklahoma City bombing on April 19, 1995, he volunteered as an on-site chaplain for rescue workers.
 In 1996, Archbishop Eusebius J. Beltran named Weisenburger as vicar general of the archdiocese.

 In 2002, Weisenburger was named pastor and then rector of the Cathedral of Our Lady of Perpetual Help Parish.
 He was also named as promoter of justice for the canonization of Reverend Stanley Rother, an Oklahoma priest murdered in 1981 by a death squad in Guatemala.
 In 2009, the Vatican elevated Weisenburger to the rank of prelate of honor with the title monsignor.